Sihyeon Villa, Sagittarius

 Hey, kid, she’s still alive.
 Nothin’ a little bit of transmutin’ won’t fix.
 Besides, you were just defendin’ yourself—

-“Are you alright, your highness?”
-Trystan knelt down beside him.
-“I apologize for not getting here sooner.”
+“Are you alright, Your Highness?”
+Trystan knelt down beside Olive.
+“My sincerest apologies for not getting here sooner.”

 “It’s fine.
 I’m fine,” Olive murmured, glancing back to his left where Eunji still remained stiff and red.
 She was staring at his hands which he began to rub despite himself.